stealthpaladin/constellation-js/README.md

 ConstellationJS
 ================

-An MIT Licensed node map generator and (soon to be) animated browser using RaphaelJS Created by Garet Claborn and donated by Approach Foundation, LLC.
+An MIT Licensed node map generator and (soon to be) animated browser using RaphaelJS.

+Created by Garet Claborn and donated by Approach Foundation, LLC.

 approachfoundation.com